Elusive7733/next-template/README.md

 # next-template
-Next.js starter template with premade dashboard and other usefull pages
+Next.js 14+ starter template made with shadcn and tailwind which contains pre-made dashboard and other useful pages using optimal folder structure and best practices